In Florida, you are required to report an auto accident within 10 days of the accident.

-If a car accident occurs and causes damage to a vehicle (or other property) but does not require a police report (see criteria below), the driver of any vehicle involved in the collision must report the accident within 10 days following the crash.
+If a car accident occurs and damages a vehicle (or other property) but does not require a police report (see criteria below), the driver of any vehicle involved in the collision must report the accident within the 10 days following the crash.
 This written report must be provided via a law-enforcement-approved form.

-In certain instances, a written reportcalled the Florida Traffic Crash Report, Long Form is completed by the police officer who is investigating the collision.
+In certain instances, a written report called the Florida Traffic Crash Report, Long Form is completed by the police officer investigating the collision.
 This report is required for any accident that meets the following criteria:

 - The collision caused the death of or injury to individuals who were involved in the collision.

-- The crash involved a party leaving the scene of the accident without giving his/her information (name, vehicles registration, etc.) and rendering aid to the other party, if needed, and ensuring that the accident is reported to the authorities; or a party was driving under the influence of alcoholic beverages or chemical substances.
+- The crash involved a party leaving the scene of the accident without giving his/her information (name, vehicle registration, etc.), rendering aid to the other party, if needed, or ensuring that the accident is reported to the authorities; or a party was driving drunk or intoxicated.

 - A vehicle involved in the collision was damaged to the extent that it was inoperable and had to be removed from the scene of the accident by a wrecker.